-- Potassium chloride has been deemed as the safer chloride-based option, working in temperatures as low as 12 degrees.
+- Potassium chloride has been deemed the safer chloride-based option, working in temperatures as low as 12 degrees.
 It doesn’t work as well as other melting products, but people pick this product because it doesn’t harm vegetation.

-Looking for products that aren’t chloride based?
+Looking for products that aren’t chloride-based?

 - Sodium acetate works well in colder temperatures, as low as zero degrees.
 Its most common use is on airplane runways.

 - Calcium magnesium acetate works in colder temperatures as well.
 Along with sodium acetate, this product is considered environmentally friendly and less likely to harm animals or vegetation.

 - Ethylene glycol works in extreme cold, up to -58 degrees.
 However, this product is incredibly harmful to people and animals.
 Use extreme caution with this product, it can be deadly if ingested.

 A considerable concern when picking salt is knowing what is and isn’t safe for children and pets.